Treefrog/Handbook/Manual/diversity.md

 4. **Check the ear.** The ear of the frog is near the brain.
 If it is big, it's a male but if it is small, then it's a female.

 Hold off on naming a frog until you know what sex it is, unless you are willing to change the name later.
 Or you could name it something that would work for a male or a female, like Jumpy, for example.

+If you are confused by this section, you should not be making decisions, comments or complaints based on gender.

+### Washrooms and Gender

+If you're in a public bathroom and you think a stranger's gender does not match the sign on the door, follow these steps:

+1. Don't worry about it, they know better than you.